Jacor4454/MMP/README.md

 to my commands got the program working in windows

 ## Disclaimers
-There is currently a bug where the output 3mf model is floating above the build plate, please groud the object (in Bambu or Orca this can be done with the auto-orientate button)
+There is currently a bug where the output 3mf model is floating above the build plate, please ground the object (in Bambu or Orca this can be done with the auto-orientate button)

 You will also see the output from OpenSCAD CLI commands, sometimes starting with "WARNING:".
 You do not need to worry about warnings like this, particularly:
  - WARNING: GeometryEvaluator: Node didn't fit into cache - this just means the heap got full and is calling the garbage collector